-For the period ended August 31, 2024, the Company reported a loss of \$1,428,272 (2023 - \$4,967,992) and an accumulated deficit of \$41,005,715 (May 31, 2024 - \$39,698,419).
-As at August 31, 2024, the Company had working capital of \$2,297,964 (May 31, 2024 - \$3,689,365).
+For the period ended February 28, 2025, the Company reported a loss of \$2,445,258 (February 29, 2024 - \$3,817,805) and an accumulated deficit of \$42,022,701 (May 31, 2024 - \$39,698,419).
+As at February 28, 2025, the Company had working capital of \$436,410 (May 31, 2024 - \$3,689,365).
 The Company has no source of operating cash flow and relies on issuances of equity to finance operations, including exploration of its exploration and evaluation ("E&E") assets.

-The ability of the Company to continue as a going concern and meet its commitments as they become due, including completion of the acquisition and exploration of its E&E assets, is dependent on the Company's ability to obtain the necessary financing.
+The ability of the Company to continue as a going concern and meet its commitments as they become due, including completion of the acquisition and exploration of its E&E assets, is dependent on the Company's ability to obtain the necessary financing through debt or equity issuances or other available means.
 Management will seek to raise additional capital to finance operations and expected growth, if necessary, or alternatively to dispose of its interests in certain properties.
+Although the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms advantageous to the Company.
 The outcome of these matters cannot be predicted at this time.
 If the Company is unable to obtain additional financing, the Company may be unable to continue as a going concern.